medavidallsop/internal-tags/readme.txt

 **Set internal tags on posts, pages, or custom post types for easier management.**

-This plugin allows you to create internal tags, these can then be set on posts, pages, custom post types, etc.
+This plugin allows you to create internal tags, these can then be set on posts, pages, custom post types, etc. Once set, they appear on the list of posts in the WordPress dashboard, aiding your content management.

-Internal tags can be used for your internal content management purposes, for example, you could set a tag if the post is ready for review, if a post needs checking by a specific team, needs images adding, etc.
+For example, you could set a tag if a post needs checking by a specific team, needs images adding, needs SEO work, etc.

 = Features =

 - Create an unlimited number of internal tags
-- Set tag name, description and colors
+- Set a tag name, description and colors
 - Create hierarchical internal tags
 - View tags on the list of posts in the WordPress dashboard
 - Filter list of posts by an internal tag
 - Set an internal tag during post creation
-- Bulk add / quick edit internal tags from the posts list
+- Bulk add or quick edit internal tags from the posts list
 - Choose which post types to enable internal tags on
 - Choose which user capability a user must have to view internal tags
-- Default and compact display modes
+- Horizontal and vertical display modes
+- Compact display mode
 - Set default tag colors used when the tag has no color set

 = Usage =